 Pre-Professional Requirements are meant to ensure that a teaching candidate possesses the necessary basic skills to perform well in the classroom.
-Some courses overlap with Saint Martin's University's core curriculum requirements, though courses waived with a Direct Transfer Agreement (DTA) do not also waive coursework required below as part of the Pre-Professional Requirements sequence.
-These courses equal a total of 34-36 semester hours.
+Some courses overlap with Saint Martin's University's core curriculum requirements.
+Courses waived with a Direct Transfer Agreement (DTA) do not also waive